vdbrink/vdbrink.github.io/jura/jura_milk_bottle_as_jura_container.md

 <img src="images_bottle_hack/milk_can_refill.jpg" alt="Jura milk can refill" height="150px">

 I want to use an original milk bottle from the supermarket as a milk supply for my Jura machine.
-Based on the same way the Jura milk container works.
+Based on the same way, the Jura milk container works.

 I want to screw a custom milk can top with a Jura milk connector and a stainless steel pipe attached to it which reach to the bottom.